 Now You can have your Fruit and Drink It!

-Submitted by: Luxury Brands
+Written by: Luxury Brands Save to Instapaper

 For the last few years, scientists and dietitians have advised us to eat whole fruit and not drink fruit juice.
 Studies, including one published in the British Medical Journal in 2013, found fruit juice to be associated with an increased risk of Type 2 diabetes, while eating fruits whole lowers that risk (as well as lowering the risk of many other chronic diseases).
 As a result, current public health advice recommends that we limit our fruit juice intake to a mere 150ml a day.